iagox86/dnscat2/doc/protocol.md

 - If a server receives a second SYN for the same session before it receives a MSG packet, it should respond as if it's valid (the response may have been lost).
+  - "if it's valid" means if it contains the same options, the same sequence number, the same name (if applicable), and the same encryption key (if applicable).
 - If a client or server receives a SYN for a connection during said connection, it should be silently discarded.